Last updated 21 October 2021

 If smokers have tried to quit smoking with the quitting medications and were unsuccessful, and if smokers are still motivated to quit, they are encouraged to speak to their local doctor as to whether the use of a nicotine vaping device is appropriate for them.
 The individual however, needs to be aware that the long term effects of vaping is unknown and that any use is only recommended for a short amount of time.
 Most importantly, dual usage (vaping and smoking) is to be avoided (RACGP, 2019).

-For some tips on quitting smoking, take a look at our blog post which shares some practical strategies to help smokers cope with cravings and withdrawal when quitting.
+For some extra tips on quitting smoking, take a look at our blog post which shares some practical strategies to help smokers cope with cravings and withdrawal when quitting.

 We hope you enjoyed this post and until next time, wish you all great health and wellbeing.